ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

    The "Proceed with caution!" is still part of the ``warning``, and everything that continues to be indented will be part of that warning.

-Sphinx ships with a number of powerful directives, and you can also write your own if you have someone on your team that knows Python.
+Sphinx ships with a number of powerful directives for documenting code.
+You can also write your own if you have someone on your team that knows Python.

 Inline Markup
 `````````````